Rescaling Egocentric Vision: Data Collection and Scalable Pipeline

 \section{Data Collection and Scalable Pipeline}

 In this section, we detail our collection and annotation effort.

 \chParagraph{Data Collection} We collect additional footage as follows: we contacted participants from \oldDataset{} to record further footage.
 Of the 32 participants in~\cite{Damen2018EPICKITCHENS}, 16 subjects expressed interest in participating.
 Interestingly, half of these (8 subjects) had moved homes over the past two years.
 We also recruited 5 additional subjects, increasing the total number of subjects and kitchen environments to 37 and 45 respectively.
 All participants were asked to collect 2--4 days of their typical kitchen activities, as in~\cite{Damen2018EPICKITCHENS}.
 We collect footage using a head mounted GoPro Hero7 black.
 This is two generations newer than the camera used in~\oldDataset, with a built-in feature for HyperSmooth video stabilisation.
-Sample frames are shown in \cref{fig:kitchen_examples}.
+Sample frames are shown in Fig. \ref{fig:kitchen_examples}, with selected frames of the same action in returning and changing kitchens.